rooklift/gohalite2/README.md

 Some key conceptual breakthroughs that seemed to improve the bot were:

 * Don't crash our ships into each other.
-This is accomplished by a fairly crude 3D (2 space + 1 time) grid of occupied locations of discrete size -- see `atc.go`.
+This is important.

 * Never dock when there are enemy ships around.
 This is obvious in hindsight.
 Docking is basically suicide.
 Instead, fight whatever enemy ships are in the area.